CircuitChaos/vtlivesgram/README.md

 * libx11-dev
 * libstdc++-dev

-The program also needs at least 24-bit color display, but nowadays it shouldn't be a problem.
+The program also needs at least 24-bit color display, but it shouldn't be a problem nowadays.

 # Compilation

-After you install everything, just issue *scons* in the project directory and program should be built.
+After you install everything, just issue **scons** in the project directory and program should be built.
-Then run *sudo scons install* to install the program in */usr/local/bin* (or just copy *build/vtlivesgram* executable to where you want it).
+Then run **sudo scons install** to install the program in **/usr/local/bin** (or just copy **build/vtlivesgram** executable to where you want it).

 # Usage